 ICRI has been requested by the Swedish Foreign Ministry to provide seminars and presentations to visiting groups of legislators from the United States and other countries.
-Because of ICRI’s deep knowledge of comparative child development and policy issues ICRI's leadership has given presentations to such groups as the leaders of the california state assembly and senate through a comparison of policy and legistlation on early; childhood education, teacher requirements, center and family daycare curricula, and new policies developed for special needs children.
+ICRI's leadership has given presentations to such groups as the leaders of the California State Assembly and Senate through a comparison of policy and legislation on early childhood education, teacher requirements, center and family daycare curricula, and new policies developed for special needs children.

 - Over 5000 teachers have received training from ICRI Europe on global best practices in early childhood development.

 - Over 300 youth have participated in youth activity programs designed to integrate immigrant and refugee children into Scandinavian society.